UmmarFarooq14/kubernetes-learning/Kubernetes/Day -04 /text.md

          Now actual state:
          only 2 pods running
       => ReplicaSet detects mismatch and creates 1 new pod.
-      This is called "Reconciliayion loop".
+      This is called "Reconciliation loop".

 Continuous Process:-
 -------------------